What is MySQL?

 If you set up a dynamic website, you’ll need a database to hold all of the content you create.
 MySQL has risen to prominence because it’s free and open source.

 Most of the hosting packages we’ve reviewed and rated offer MySQL support and most of the scripts and applications hosts provide are compatible with this popular relational database management system (RDBMS).

 What You’ll Learn

 In this article, you’ll learn what MySQL is, and a bit about its history.
 You’ll learn why this database platform is so popular and how to choose a good MySQL host.

 I’ll also share my top recommendations for MySQL hosts.

 When you shop around for web hosting, you’ll see a variety of database types mentioned in the specs.
-The most common are arguably:
+Among the most common are:

 - MySQL, the subject of this article